 Instead, if you were to divide this goal as follows:

 - Break the £500,000 goal into 1% goals of £5,000 each

 - Break the 250 working days (approximately) in a year into 1%, that is 2.5 days

 Now, to achieve your target, you need to make £5,000 of additional sales every 2.5 days.
 If the £ value of your average sale is £500, you simply need to make 4 new sales every day (£5,000/ 2.5) to achieve your annual target.

-What you have done in the above 1% calculation is to turn the debate away from whether £500,000 additional sales can be achieved to whether your sales team and you can together sell an additional 4 items a day.
+What you have done in the above 1% calculation is to turn the debate away from whether £500,000 of additional sales can be achieved and towards whether your sales team and you can together sell an additional 4 items a day.
 A number that will often seem a lot more palatable.
-This will not only put less pressure on your team but also yourself.
+This will not only put less pressure on your team but also on yourself.

-When the leap from the ‘now’ to the ‘then’ is small then not only do things look more positive and achievable, the number of celebrations per goal achieved also increase manifold.
+When the leap from the ‘now’ to the ‘then’ is small then not only do things look more positive and achievable, the number of celebrations per goal achieved also increases.
 And it is a known fact that the more you celebrate success, the more it expands.

 If your business target is to eat a cake the size of an elephant, there is only one way to eat it – one bite at a time!